StoveN64/DA-Unit-5/README.md

 - A generally bad choice, but color pallets like warm_cool can be used to highlight numerical differences across boundaries.

 Measuring a target:
-- A simple gauge, can look a bit like a thermometer, or a speed gauge, and those are ergonimically optimal measuring devices, so people have plenty of practicec reading them which aids your communication.
+- A simple gauge, can look a bit like a thermometer, or a speed gauge, and those that are optimal measuring devices.

 Showing Outliers:
 -A table is good for this you can color in certain cells to highlight the big outliers.